 So, set February 29th aside as the day to do something about it by getting online and making sure any profiles you already have running are up to date and packed with relevant content.
 Check your brand image is being consistently portrayed too, and reply to any customer feedback.

 If you’re not on social yet, there’s no time like the present.
-Just head to our beginner’s guide to using social media.
+Just head to our guide on creating a social media strategy.

 Had your eye on the latest tech for a while?
 Perhaps Feb 29th is the day to look into upgrading.
 Scope out the market, find the best deals, and ring up suppliers to find out the best price available.